Welcome! Here you will find helpful information to support your online teaching experience.

 - The dean then forwards their approval to Dr. Erin Finzer (firstname.lastname@example.org)

-- Dr. Finzer will review the request and if approved, will forward her approval to STaR and to the Registrar
+- Dr. Finzer will review the request and if approved, will forward her approval to eLearning and to the Registrar

-- At that point, STaR will provide access to the appropriate person
+- At that point, eLearning will provide access to the appropriate person

-To ensure the integrity and security of data housed within the virtual learning environments supported by the department of eLearning, any third-party application that exchanges data with an eLearning-supported system must be submitted to the department of Scholarly Technology and Resources (STaR) for evaluation before it can be registered and enabled on the production environment.
+To ensure the integrity and security of data housed within the virtual learning environments supported by the department of eLearning, any third-party application that exchanges data with an eLearning-supported system must be submitted to the department of eLearning for evaluation before it can be registered and enabled on the production environment.

 An “instructor of record,” is the faculty listed on the official university course schedule as the instructor for the course.
 An individual cannot be issued access to a course as the instructor until that individual’s hiring paperwork has been received by Human Resource Services and has been entered into Banner.
 Once assigned to a course, the instructor of record gains access to their Blackboard course shell(s) as early as 90 days prior to the start of the semester.
 Those course shells are available for a two-year period from the current semester (i.e. six semesters).